All Episodes

 Let me give you some background.

-Um anyway, it came up with Chris Wallace, Paul Manafort, who's the delegate guy that was brought on by the the Trump people.
+Anyway, it came up with Chris Wallace, Paul Manafort, who's the delegate guy that was brought on by the Trump people and was asked by Wallace exactly what Hillary did to destroy Bill's victims.

-Um he didn't want to talk about it.
+He didn't want to talk about it.

-But I can tell I can answer Chris's question.
+But I can answer Chris's question.

-And we could start with Monica Lewinsky.
+We could start with Monica Lewinsky.

 Remember, Drudge broke the Lewinsky story.

-Immediately the White House tried to destroy Monica's credibility.
+Immediately, the White House tried to destroy Monica's credibility.

-So Hillary's best friend Vicious was dispatched to spread the word throughout the media that Monica was a crazy sex obsessed nut job.
+So Hillary's best friend, Vicious, was dispatched to spread the word throughout the media that Monica was a crazy, sex-obsessed nutjob.

-Remember the late Chris Hitchens.
+Remember the late Chris Hitchens?

 Now, Blumenthal, anyway, worked directly for Hillary Clinton.